 Pole Categories

-The first and most important question is what is the purpose of the pole we want to buy?
-Is the intention to fish close to the margins and at a relatively close location to the edge of the water?
+The first and most important question is, what is the purpose of the pole we want to buy?
+Is the intention to fish close to the margins and at relatively short distances?
 Or a more versatile pole to be able to fish at long range?

-Normal Pole – Long Range – 10 Metres to 16 Metres
+Normal Pole – Long Range: Used typically between 10 to 16 metres.

-Margin Pole – Short Range – 5 to 10 Metres
+Margin Pole – Short Range: Used in the 5 to 10 metre range.

 - Are you planning to target a specific fish type?

-- Do we want an all-around pole for general fishing?
+- Do we plan to use the pole for general fishing?

 - Are you using the pole mainly for match fishing?

-One other important point for you to consider is the type of lake/river/canal are you targeting to use the pole for.
-Some poles are better for specific fisheries and some are more general use.
+Another important point to consider is the type of lake/river/canal you are targeting to use the pole for.
+Some poles are better for specific fisheries, and some are more general use.
+If you are an angler who regularly enters competitive fishing matches, your pole choice is one of the most important decisions you will likely encounter.

-Once we have made this choice then we can narrow down the options and the confusion!
+Once we have made this choice, we can narrow the pole choices to the specific uses that you require and eliminate the confusion!

 What Factors To Consider When Buying A New Pole?